 When I am auditioning new singers, one of the main things I listen for is their ability to sing in-tune.
 There are few things that ruin singing more than being out-of-tune.
-If you are a singer or working with singers, here are seven keys to help improve musical pitch.
+If you are a singer or working with singers, here are seven keys for how to improve singing pitch.

 One of the main challenges of singing in church is that it is usually on a Sunday morning.
 Mornings are not always kind to singers.
 Over the years I have developed the habit of softly singing in the car ride on my way to church.
 I play songs on my car stereo from the worship set and softly sing along.
 Sometimes I sing an octave down, sometimes I sing at pitch but at a soft volume.
-Warming up your voice is so important to improving your pitch.
+How to improve singing pitch depends on good warm ups!

 Here’s an idea of what Celine Dion does to warm-up her voice.

 Strong singers have great breathing habits.
 They fill up their lungs all the way to the bottom and use their diaphragm muscle to control the flow of air.
-Learning to support your singing with strong breathing is one of the most important skills that strong singers master.
+Learning how to improve singing pitch starts with supporting your singing with strong breathing.
+It’s is one of the most important skills that strong singers master.

 Here is the link to an extensive article on “Correct breathing and support for singing.”